ISISComputingGroup/ibex_developers_manual/Gollum-wikis.md

 # On linux

+- Runs on shadow as user Gollum, in `/home/gollum`
+- Some time after system updates run, `Ruby Gems` needs a rebuild.
+Try `/tmp/ibex.log`   may need to run e.g. `gem pristine nokogiri --version 1.6.8`

+  * Should run this as user Gollum

-This theoretically works but we have had issues in the past getting pages to render correctly (on shadow).
+This theoretically works but we have had issues getting pages to render correctly (on shadow).

 # On Windows